-Off-B alance Sheet Exposure 25 CCF i.
+Off-B alance Sheet Exposure CCF i.
 Commitments that are unconditionally cancellable without prior notice or that effectively provide for automatic cancellation due to the deterioration in a borrower's credit worthiness.
 Also, include in this category, commitments and contingencies that are fully secured by cash on deposit at the reporting bank or portions of such commitments that are secured by cash on deposit at the reporting bank.
 0% i.
 Commitments with an original maturity up to one year.
 20% ii.
-Short-term self-liquidating trade letters of credit arising from the movement of goods (e.g. documentary credits collateralized by the underlying shipment) 26 . i.
+Short-term self-liquidating trade letters of credit arising from the movement of goods (e.g. documentary credits collateralized by the underlying shipment) . i.
 Commitments with an original maturity exceeding one year, including underwriting commitments and commercial credit lines.
 In cases where the terms of a commitment have been renegotiated and/or the maturity of a commitment extended, the original maturity should be measured from the start of the initial commitment until the expiry date of the renegotiated/extended facility.
 For the purpose of this category, the "original maturity" of a commitment should be measured from the date at which the facility becomes available to be drawn down, until its expiry date, after which the facility is no longer available to be drawn down.
-50% i. ii.
-Direct credit substitutes, e.g. general guarantees of indebtedness (including standby letters of credit serving as financial guarantees for loans and securities) and acceptances (including endorsements with the character of acceptances) where the reporting bank does not retain title to the underlying shipment.
-Sale and repurchase agreements and asset sales with recourse, where the credit 100% iii. risk remains with the bank.
+50% i. ii Direct credit substitutes, e.g. general guarantees of indebtedness (including standby letters of credit serving as financial guarantees for loans and securities) and acceptances (including endorsements with the character of acceptances) where the reporting bank does not retain title to the underlying shipment.
+100% 11. risk remains with the bank. iii.
 Others.